INSO-World/Trinocular/src/registry/ReadMe.md

 - `*` Path to broadcast

 #### JSON Body:

 Use the correct body for the broadcast path.

 #### Response Codes

-* 404: Visualization service or instance not found
+* 404: Visualization group not found
-* 200: Visualization service deleted
+* 200: Message broadcasted

 ### `POST` /service/:name/notify/:subscriber/broadcast/*

-Adds a subscriber to a visualization service.
-This subscriber is notified if new visualizations are added.
+Adds a subscriber to a visualization group.
+This subscriber is notified if new visualizations services are added.

 Path parameters: